[L. cancer, crab, suppurating ulcer]

 SEE: basal cell carcinoma; SEE: squamous cell carcinoma; SEE: melanoma

 According to the U.S. Preventative Services Task Force (USPSTF), benefits from routine screening for skin cancers with a total body skin examination are unproven, even in high-risk patients.

 Widespread or advanced cancer, from which recovery is not expected.

 Any of a group of testicular cancers that include choriocarcinomas, embryonal carcinomas, seminomas, spermatocytic seminomas, sex cord tumors, teratomas, and tumors with mixtures of several different malignant cell types.

-In 2013 the American Cancer Society estimated that approx 7,900 U.S. men would be diagnosed with testicular cancers and that fewer than 400 would die of the disease.
+In 2019 the NCI estimated that approx. 9,500 people would be diagnosed with testicular cancers, and that approx. 400 would die of the disease.

 Although specific causative factors for testicular cancer are unknown, research findings suggest a connection between the incidence of cryptorchidism (failure of the testicles to descend) and testicular cancer.

 SYMPTOMS AND SIGNS